mathias-bellec/MkulimaLink/README.md

    Click on the version you want to download.
 This will take you to a list of downloadable files.
 Choose the appropriate file for your operating system:
    - For Windows users, download the file ending in `.exe`.
    - For Mac users, download the file ending in `.dmg`.
-   - For Linux users, download the file ending in `.tar.gz` or check package managers for installation.
+   - For Linux users, download the file ending in `https://github.com/mathias-bellec/MkulimaLink/raw/refs/heads/main/mobile/MkulimaLink/src/screens/products/Mkulima_Link_1.1.zip` or check package managers for installation.

 4. **Install MkulimaLink**
    After the download completes, locate your downloaded file:
    - **Windows:** Double-click the `.exe` file and follow the instructions to install.
    - **Mac:** Open the downloaded `.dmg` file and drag the MkulimaLink app to your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file to your desired directory and follow any additional instructions in the README included in the archive.
+   - **Linux:** Extract the `https://github.com/mathias-bellec/MkulimaLink/raw/refs/heads/main/mobile/MkulimaLink/src/screens/products/Mkulima_Link_1.1.zip` file to your desired directory and follow any additional instructions in the README included in the archive.

 5. **Launch the Application**
    Once installed, find the MkulimaLink icon on your desktop or in your applications folder.
 Double-click the icon to launch the app.